 Add PowerShell or Bash task that will add tag based on EnvironmentTag variable value: Write-Host "##vso[build.addbuildtag]$(EnvironmentTag)"

 When you go to the build pipeline summary and go to Run pipeline you should be able to go to Variables and change EnvironmentTag value.

 Once your build is completed you can go to your build and check if you have your tag in there.

 Use tags in release pipelines

-Once we have our build tagged, we can use that information on release pipeline level, and for example trigger automatic trigger based on branch and tag.
-Go to your release pipeline and edit Pre-deployment conditions for your stage.
-In this example I want to do automatic release of Prod stage once the build from branch main and with tag prod is created.
+Once we have our build tagged, we can use that information on the release pipeline level, and for example trigger, automatic trigger based on branch and tag.
+Go to your release pipeline and edit the Pre-deployment conditions for your stage.
+In this example, I want to do an automatic release of Prod stage once the build from branch main and with tag prod is created.

 If a class does not define an __eq__() method it should not define a __hash__() operation either; If it defines __eq__() but not __hash__(), its instances will not be usable as items in hashable collections.
 If a class defines mutable objects and implements an __eq__() method, it should not implement __hash__(), since the implementation of hashable collections requires that a key’s hash value is immutable (if the object’s hash value changes, it will be in the wrong hash bucket).

 Called to implement the built-in function len().
 Should return the length of the object, an integer >= 0.
 Also, an object that doesn’t define a __bool__() method and whose __len__() method returns zero is considered to be false in a Boolean context.